byte-physics/igortest/docu/sphinx/source/examples.rst

 The autorun batch script executes test runs for all pxp experiment files in the current folder.
 After the run, a log file is created in the folder.
 The log file includes the history of the Igor Pro Experiment.
+See also the section on :ref:`automate`.

 .. literalinclude:: ../../examples/Example6/example6-automatic-invocation.ipf
    :caption: example6-automatic-invocation.ipf